 It is difficult to avoid trade marks in day to day life.
-PEPSI, EASYJET, SHELL, GUINNESS, iPhone, SELFRIDGES, Mini are all examples.
+PEPSI, EASYJET, SHELL, GUINNESS, iPad, SELFRIDGES, Virgin are all examples.
 Trade marks denote the origin and the quality of the products they relate to.
 A well-known trade mark is often the most identifiable element of a successful product or service.
 They will often make a customer prefer one product over another.
 Selecting the trade mark can therefore be crucial and so protection of it is fundamental.
-The most successful brands are often those that are completely distinctive, e.g. Coca-Cola.
+The most successful brands are often those that are completely distinctive, e.g. Sony.

-Trade marks can be registered in the UK and/or throughout the EU and/or in other countries/regions.
+Trade marks can be registered in the UK and/or throughout the EU through a single Community Trade Mark and/or in other countries/regions.
 They can also arise automatically if a mark has been used and has consequently built a reputation.
 Unregistered trade marks are, however, more difficult to enforce.
 If you can, it is always better to register.